Fortnite Season 8 release date – Fortnite skins, Season 8 map changes, theories, Battle Pass

 Aflood with anticipation

-Season 8 of Fortnite is looming closer and closer, set to arrive in just over a month.
-So it’s about time we set a weather eye on the horizon and delve into all the theories, easter eggs, and information we’ve found on what to expect in this new season.
+Fortnite’s transition from one season to the next is always marked by various spectacular in-game events, and it looks like Epic Games is now beginning the wind-up for Season 8.
+So it’s about time we set a weather eye on the horizon, and delve into all the theories, easter eggs, and information we’ve found on what to expect in this new season.

-Our Fortnite Season 8 guide is full to bursting with everything we know about the upcoming Season 8 release, detailing its start date as well as the most likely theories regarding map changes, skins, themes, and much more.
+We’ve crammed our Season 8 Fortnite guide with everything you need to know about the upcoming Season 8 release, detailing its release date as well as the most likely theories regarding map changes, skins, themes, and much more.
 So without further ado, let’s dive in!

 Fortnite Season 8 release date